seanox/aspect-js/manual/en/composite.md

 Namespaces also have effects on resources and modules.
-Thus, namespaces in the markup initially have only a textual character and can also exist and be used without a corresponding JavaScript object/model.
+Thus, namespaces in the markup initially have only a textual character and can also exist and be used without a corresponding JavaScript object (model).
 Only the syntax of the namespaces is checked in the markup.
 If this is valid, the namespaces are applied directly to the path of modules and their resources and extend the path from the module directory.